 Public conveniences in Saltash are available between 8:30am - 5pm Monday to Sunday.

 We ask the public to thoroughly wash your hands at home with warm water and soap for the duration of 20 seconds in line with NHS advice and to adhere to the social distancing measures currently in place.

 Saltash Town Council are undertaking a programme of works in Saltash to help maintain community infrastructure.
 These areas include St Stephens Churchyard, Churchtown Cemetery, and Saltash Town Council play areas and grassed areas at Pilmere.

 Saltash Town Council Service Delivery General Assistants will be wearing PPE and adhering to Government social distancing rules at all times.
-The areas of work will be cordoned off and we politely ask that members of the public respect all cordoned areas for the safety of themselves and members of Saltash Town council staff.
+Any areas of work will be cordoned off and we politely ask that members of the public respect all cordoned areas for the safety of themselves and members of Saltash Town Council staff.

-When the play areas reopen use is at your own risk and you should:
+When accessing the play areas use is at your own risk and you should:

 - Maintain social distancing within the playground according to the governmentís latest advice.

 - If the playground is too busy then find another playground in which to play.

 - Wash your hands before entering the playground and after you have finished.

 - Use hand sanitiser often.